nunchuk-io/resources/content/wallet-recovery/collab-wallet/_index.en.md

 The medium of file exchange could be email, messaging apps, or SD cards.
 An encrypted medium is recommended for better privacy.

 {{< notice warning >}}
-  When signing, each member should take care to make sure that all transaction data, such as destination address and transaction fee, are accurate.
+  When signing, all members should take care to make sure that all transaction data, such as destination address and transaction fee, are accurate.
+If you are unsure, try sending a small amount first.
 {{< /notice >}}

 {{< notice note >}}
-  To drain the entire wallet, remember to tick the "Send all" box when creating the Send transaction.
+  To drain the entire wallet, tick the "Send all" box when creating the Send transaction.
 {{< /notice >}}

 {{< notice note >}}